 It’s 9:33am.
 I currently have eight tabs, five documents, three email accounts, two browsers, two clouds and one diary open.
+I'm feeling paralyzed by information overwhelm and anxiety.

 Stacks of notepads, papers and random stuff that seem to breed and grow overnight surround me.